DJ200148/ECS150-P2/REPORT.md

 ## Queue Implementation

 Our queue is implemented using a linked list with two pointers, a head and a tail.
 The first element added to the list will be the first one out (FIFO).
 A linked list satisfied our time complexity restraints allowing us to create all of our functions (other than `queue_iterate()` and `queue_delete()`) in O(1) time.

 Elements can be added to the queue by first calling `queue_create()` to allocate memory, then, we can add elements by calling `queue_enqueue()` which will set the head pointer to the new node.
-Elements can be removed by using the `queue_dequeue`
+Elements can be removed by using the `queue_dequeue()` function.
+This will remove the oldest item in the queue by setting the node's data pointer to its data.
+Calling `queue_delete()` will